- NURS FPX 6030 Assessment 3 Intervention Plan Design.

 The major components of the intervention plan need to meet several criteria: they have to be based on recent research and, therefore, be up-to-date and efficient.
 For instance, while implementing health promotion and disease prevention programmes, the incorporation of promising methodologies such as CBPR can boost interventional effects greatly.

-CBPR entails involvement of the people in the planning and implementation stages; this has been reported to enhance health and avert magnanimous setting up of behaviors and practices that are incongruous with culture and context (Israel et al., 2019).
+CBPR entails the involvement of the people in the planning and implementation stages; this has been reported to enhance health and avert magnanimous setting up of behaviors and practices that are incongruous with culture and context (Israel et al., 2019).
 This approach can be linked to the Social Determinants of Health Paradigm in that it focuses on upstream solutions to clients’ health-related illnesses caused by social, economic, and environmental determinants (Marmot et al., 2020).

 The use of technology in the delivery of the intervention plan like telehealth platforms will improve the engagement in care and behavior modification.
 The analysis of the most recent research shows that telehealth offers satisfactory results when focused on chronic diseases such as diabetes and hypertension due to the opportunity to monitor the condition remotely and respond with timely feedback (Rural Health Information Hub, 2022).
-This approach uses technology to mitigate issues to do with geographical location and lack of access to healthcare facilities.
+This approach uses technology to mitigate issues due to geographical location and lack of access to healthcare facilities.

 Impact of Stakeholder Needs, Health Care Policy, Regulations, and Governing Bodies

-Understanding the requirements of the stakeholders, analyzing the policy context, legal framework, and the relevant authorities is critical to strategy’s success in this domain.
+Understanding the requirements of the stakeholders, and analyzing the policy context, legal framework, and relevant authorities is critical to strategy’s success in this domain.
 This is because the patients, the practitioners, and the administrative workforce have various needs that define the nature and the way that the overall intervention will be developed and put into practice.

 Consumers are likely to value tools that make receiving care more convenient and easy, while supply is attracted to solutions that can easily slip into their existing operations and improve patients’ status (Baker et al., 2021).
 Therefore, more attention should be paid to these needs in the initial stages of the planning activities because the identification of needs and their prioritization are the crucial steps to get stakeholder support and achieve the maximal effectiveness of the interventions.